Here we are. Moored in Punta del Este marina. It has been a good trip!

 What equipment do I need?

-For sleeping we provide comfortable sea-berths, with blankets and pillows.
+For sleeping we have comfortable sea-berths, with blankets and pillows.
 Bring your own bedding set and/or sleeping bag.

 Pack your things in a single large soft bag.
-Hard travel cases are not permitted.
+Hard travel cases are not practical.

 How do I get to the boat?

-You manage your own travel arrangements to and from the boat.
-Since the sailing cost is quite low, travel costs are a comparatively large part of the trip budget, so don’t forget to check those.
+You have manage your own travel arrangements to and from the boat.
+Since the sailing cost is quite low, travel costs are a comparatively large part of the trip budget, so don’t forget to check those before deciding to come.
 And remember that sailing is not a precise activity when it comes to schedules, so do get tickets that allow rescheduling.

 What about accidents?

-The cost includes a liability insurance for the yacht (should you for example steer the yacht on ground or into a collision).
-But there is no personal insurance included.
+We have a liability insurance for the yacht (should you for example steer the yacht on ground or into a collision).
+But there is no personal health or rescue insurance.
 You will need a suitable personal health and accident insurance.
 First check if the conditions from your home insurance provider covers your trip.
 There might be limitations in time or allowed activities.
-Sometimes you can extend the allowed timespan for a small fee.
+Sometimes you can extend the allowed time-span for a small fee.
 If you find you are not covered and need extra insurance, http://scandinavia.ihi.com/ and others supply wide coverage single trip travel insurances.